+- The Contractor's searchable provider network identifying each provider's specialty, service location(s), hours of operation, phone numbers, public transportation access and other demographic information as described in Section 4.4.1.
+The Contractor must update the on-line provider network information every two (2) weeks, at a minimum; - The Contractor's contact information for member inquiries, member grievances and appeals; - The Contractor's member services phone number, TDD number, hours of operation and after-hours access numbers, including the 24-hour Nurse Call Line; - A member portal with access to electronic Explanation of Benefit (EOB) statements, - Preventive care and wellness information; - Information about the cost and quality of health care services, as further described in Section 4.7.9; - A description of the Contractor's disease management, care management and complex case management programs; - The member's rights and responsibilities, as enumerated in 42 CFR 438.100.
+Please see Section 4.10 for further details regarding member rights; - The member handbook; - Contractor-distributed literature regarding all health or wellness promotion programs that are offered by the Contractor;
-- Information about the cost and quality of health care services, as further described in Section 4.7.8; - A description of the Contractor's disease management, care management and complex case management programs; - Contractor-distributed literature regarding all health or wellness promotion programs that are offered by the Contractor; - A searchable provider directory identifying each provider's specialty, service location(s), hours of operation, phone numbers, public transportation access and other demographic information as described in Section 4.4.1, which shall be updated at a minimum every two (2) weeks: - The HIPAA privacy statement; - Links to FSSA's website for general Medicaid, Hoosier Care Connect information, and referrals to local community-based organizations for assistance; - Non-emergency Medical Transportation access information; - A list and brief description of each of the Contractor's member outreach and education materials; - The executive summary of Contractor's Annual Quality Management and Improvement Program Plan Summary Report; - The Contractor's contact information for member inquiries, grievances and appeals; - The Contractor's member services phone number, TDD number, hours of operation and after-hours access numbers, including the twenty-four (24) hour nurse call line: - Preventive care and wellness information; - Member rights and responsibilities as outlined in 42 CFR 438.100 and as detailed in Section 4.10: - Member handbook information as outlined in Section 4.4.2; - Information on behavioral health covered services and resources; - A secure portal through which members may complete the health screening described in Section 5.1.1.; and

-- Information about the copayment system and schedule outlined in Section 12. - Formulary drug lists in a machine-readable file and format as specified by the Secretary per 42 CFR 438.10(i)(3) and 42 CFR 457.1207.
+- Contractor's marketing brochures and posters - The Health Insurance Portability and Accountability Act (HIPAA) privacy statement; - Links to FSSA's website for general Medicaid, Hoosier Care Connect information, and referrals - Per 42 CFR 438.10(i), information on pharmacy locations and preferred drug lists applicable to each program and benefit package; - List of all prior authorization criteria for prescription drugs, including mental health drugs; - Transportation access information; - Information about how members may access dental services and how to access the Contractor's dental network; - A list and brief description of each of the Contractor's member outreach and education materials; - The executive summary of Contractor's Annual Quality Assessment and Performance Improvement Program Description Summary Report; - Preventive care and wellness information; - Member handbook information as outlined in Section 4.4.2; - Information on behavioral health covered services and resources; - A secure portal through which members may complete the health screening described in Section 5.1.1; and - Formulary drug lists in a machine-readable file and format as specified by the Secretary per 42 CFR 438.10(i)(3) and 42 CFR 457.1207.

-4.7.7 Preventive Care Information
+4.7.8 Preventive Care Information

-The Contractor is responsible for educating members regarding the importance of using preventive care services in accordance with preventive care standards.
-This shall include reminders that encourage members to obtain the recommended preventive services for their age, gender and pre-existing conditions.
+The Contractor is responsible for educating members regarding the importance of using preventive care services in accordance with preventive care evidence-based standards.
 For members under twenty-one (21), this includes information on EPSDT, well-child services and blood lead screenings.
 Further information on education requirements for disease specific conditions and disease management, care management and complex case management communications is provided in Section 5.2.
 The Contractor shall, on an ongoing basis, contact via all appropriate media any member who has not utilized preventive services or has no claims activity within the last 15 months to schedule preventive care.

-4.7.8 Cost and Quality Information
+4.7.9 Cost and Quality Information

 Making cost and quality information available to members increases transparency and has the potential to reduce costs and improve quality.
-The Contractor must make cost and quality information available to members in order to facilitate more responsible use of health care services and inform health care decision-making.
-Examples of cost information include average cost of common services and urgent versus emergent care costs.
+The Contractor shall make cost and quality information available to members in order to facilitate more responsible use of health care services and inform health care decision-making.

+Example cost information includes average cost of common services, urgent versus emergent care costs, etc.